 Although AppDynamics is generally considered an effective APM solution, I believe it’s one of the more expensive products on the market.
 As such, AppDynamics may not be the most cost-effective option for small and midsize businesses.
 In addition to the high price tag, I believe AppDynamics has a relatively steep learning curve and the user interface isn’t especially user-friendly.
 Users with minimal training or experience are likely to find AppDynamics challenging.
 If you want a tool you can get started with quickly, there are plenty of tools like AppDynamics that may be better suited to your individual requirements.

-For those in search of an AppDynamics replacement, this guide reviews the best AppDynamics competitors on the market in 2020.
+For those in search of an AppDynamics replacement, this guide reviews the best AppDynamics competitors on the market.
 My top pick is SolarWinds® Server & Application Monitor (SAM).
 SAM is similar to AppDynamics, in that it offers a similar range of advanced capabilities, but without the initial learning curve.
 Read on to find out how SolarWinds SAM and other AppDynamics alternatives compare.

 What Is Application Performance Monitoring?

 Performance monitoring is a critical part of delivering a robust and dependable IT solution.
 If you have already implemented a network monitoring tool, you may feel your performance monitoring requirements are being met.
 Application performance monitoring, however, isn’t the same as network performance monitoring.
 While these solutions certainly complement each other, they’re not interchangeable.
 While network monitoring focuses on connectivity, application monitoring informs you when an application isn’t functioning as it should be, regardless of whether users can access it.